 The artist begins each piece by creating the texture in the work, and then layers the acrylic ground color on top.
 He uses modeling pastes and various gel mediums combined with silica sand to create the unique texture within his pieces.
 He has, at times, even used a stucco plaster.
 The artist sands the work, paints an additional color layer with oil veneers, washes, or conte crayons, and then sands again.

-Pietro Adamo enrolled in the Fine Art and Art History program at the University of Toronto and Sheridan College.
-After graduation, he took a position teaching art at the Chaminade College School in Toronto.
-While there, he helped establish a strong visual arts department, which developed many of his students to become prominent architects, designers, illustrators and fine artists.
-During his two decades of teaching, Adamo continued to paint and, in that time, executed several private and public commissions of his work.
+Pietro Adamo was born in Toronto, Canada in 1955.
+After graduation from the University of Toronto and Sheridan, he took a position teaching art in Toronto.
+While there, Adamo helped establish a strong visual arts department, one which saw many of his students go on to become architects, designers, illustrators and fine artists.

 Adamo draws influence from artists of all periods and from the world around him.
 Travel is an important source of inspiration; especially trips to Italy, his ancestral homeland.
 During his stays, Adamo explores monumental art and architecture as well as the simple rural landscape.
 Adamo’s career as an artist has been a journey of continuous exploration and growth.
 His paper, wood and canvas have a large following.
 He has also released a successful series of hand pulled prints and posters, as well as bas-relief sculptures.
 Today his works can be found in galleries worldwide.
 Contact Art Leaders Gallery to learn more about Adamo’s work.